Parallel Logical Measurements via Quantum Code Surgery: Preliminaries

-This can be described by a scalable Tanner graph as shown in Figure~\ref{fig:all_branching}.
-Explicitly, let $|\CI| = t$.
-Take $\lceil \frac{t}{2} \rceil$ of the logicals in $\CI$, take the union of their supports on data qubits and incident $X$-checks and call this $u_1$.
-Do the same for the other $\lfloor \frac{t}{2} \rfloor$ logicals, and call it $u_2$.
-Then append the CKBB scheme hypergraph product with only 2 layers for both $u_1$ and $u_2$, separately.\footnote{Throughout this paper the branching ancillary system has 1-to-1 connections from the first layer of a branch to the appropriate subset of logicals being branched.
-In Ref.~\cite{ZL} this is left as a variable, so one can choose this connectivity.} Repeat this process $\CO(\log t)$ times until we have our $t$ logicals on different stickers on the leaves of the tree.
+Repeat this procedure for the other $\lfloor \frac{t}{2} \rfloor$ logicals: given the union of their supports on data qubits $S_2$ and $\chi_2$, all $X$-checks incident to $S_2$, construct $G_2^\intercal(S_2^\intercal \cup \chi_2^\intercal, E_2)$, connect it in a 1-to-1 fashion, then construct $H_2$ and connect it to $G_2^\intercal$ in a 1-to-1 fashion.\footnote{Throughout this paper the branching ancillary system has 1-to-1 connections from the first layer of a branch to the appropriate subset of logicals being branched.
+In Ref.~\cite{ZL} this is left as a variable, so one can choose this connectivity.}

+Repeat this process $\CO(\log t)$ times until we have our $t$ logicals on different stickers on the leaves of the tree.
 Each leaf corresponds to an equivalent copy of a logical $v_i \in \mathcal{I}$.
 Hence all $t$ logicals have disjoint support, and we have preserved the LDPC property.
 If the initial logicals had maximum representative weight $\omega$ then each level of the tree uses $\CO(t\omega)$ qubits and checks, so the number of additional qubits and checks required for branching will be at most $\CO(t\omega\log t)$.

-Of course, if there are logicals in $V$ which have no overlap with any other $v_i$ logicals, they do not need to be brute-force branched and can be measured directly.
-If the initial code $Q$ has a basis of logical operators of both $\overline{Z}$ and $\overline{X}$ type which are disjoint where they do not anticommute, as with e.g. disjoint surface code patches, then brute-force branching is unnecessary.
+Of course, if there are logicals in $V$ which have no overlap with any other logicals $v_i$ , they do not need to be brute-force branched and can be measured directly.
+If the initial code $Q$ has a basis of logical operators of both $\bar{Z}$ and $\bar{X}$ type which are disjoint where they commute, as with e.g. disjoint surface code patches, then brute-force branching is unnecessary.